Mark Ballard: Rector of the University of Edinburgh

-In February 2006 he stood for election as Rector the University of Edinburgh standing against MP for Henley Boris Johnson, pro-Palestine journalist John Pilger and former Scotsman editor Magnus Linklater.
+In February 2006 he stood for election as Rector of the University of Edinburgh standing against MP for Henley Boris Johnson, pro-Palestine journalist John Pilger and former Scotsman editor Magnus Linklater.
 The profile of the Rectorial election had been raised by Johnson's candidature.

 The election took place on 15 and 16 February 2006, with a record turn out of almost 8000.
 A system of Single Transferable Vote was used.
 In the final round Mark Ballard received 3,597 votes against Magnus Linklater's 3,052 and was elected.

 He was formally installed on 9 June 2006 in a ceremony in the university's Old College.
 Present at this ceremony were the Chancellor of the university, HRH Prince Philip, Duke of Edinburgh, the University Vice-Chancellor and Principal, Professor Timothy O'Shea, and Mark Ballard's predecessor as Rector, Labour MP Tam Dalyell.
 In this capacity he worked on issues of concern to students and university staff, including playing a prominent role in the movement which led to the complete abolishing of student tuition fees in Scotland in 2008.

 He was succeeded as Rector in 2009 by journalist Iain Macwhirter, whose campaign drew on many of Ballard's supporters.

 Career after Parliament

 After the 2007 election, Ballard became head of communications at the Scottish Council for Voluntary Organisations, then was assistant director of Barnardo's in Scotland for eight years, before becoming Director of Strategy at Chest Heart and Stroke Scotland.
 In November 2017, he became Head of Save the Children in Scotland.
-He currently works for the children's charity Children 1st.
+He currently works for the National Deaf Children's Society.